bUnit-dev/bUnit/docs/site/docs/getting-started/fixture-details.md

 We will cover the details of the "act" and "assertion" step in the <xref:interaction> and <xref:verification> pages.

-Learn more about injecting services into components under test on the <xref:inject-services-into-components> page.
+Learn more about injecting services into components under test on the <xref:inject-services> page.